GoogleChrome/web.dev/src/site/content/en/learn/forms/attributes/index.md

 To make it easier for users to fill out forms, use an appropriate `type` attribute for your `<input>` elements.

-Browsers display a user interface as appropriate for the `type`, such as a date picker for an `<input>` of type `date`.
+Browsers display a user interface appropriate for the `type`, such as a date picker for an `<input>` of type `date`.
 Browsers on mobile devices show an adapted on-screen keyboard, such as a telephone number keypad for `type="tel"`.